d2s/Documentation/_posts/2018-04-11-HowtoUseRsyncOSX.md

 title:  "Important notes about rsync and RsyncOSX"
 permalink: HowtoUseRsyncOSX
 ---
-Rsync is a file-based synchronization and backup tool.
+Rsync is a **file based** synchronization tool.
 There is no custom solution for the backup archive.
 You can quit utilizing RsyncOSX (and rsync) at any time and still have access to all synchronized files.
 Be sure you understand the basics how rsync works before using RsyncOSX (and rsync).

 RsyncOSX is a GUI for the rsync command-line tool.
 The main use are: